G-Core/product-documentation/documentation/cloud/inference-at-the-edge/deploy-models/deploy-ai-model.md

 pageTitle: Deploy an AI model | Gcore
 pageDescription: "Learn how to deploy an AI model on Gcore Inference at the Edge: Upload your custom model or deploy from our model catalog."
 ---
-# Deploy an AI model
+# Deploy AI models in the Customer Portal

 With Gcore Inference at the Edge, you can use foundational open-source models from our AI model catalog or deploy a custom model by uploading a Docker container image.